pbertera/OCP-Securing-Azure-FD/README.md

 As already highlited in order to customize the default router instance the router deplyment must not be managed by the Ingress Operator, thus as a first step we have to make the router unmanaged.

 ### Making the default router unmanaged

+**ACTION GOAL:** Instruct the Cluster Version operator to don't reconcile the Ingress Operator deployment, so we can scale to zero (disable) the Ingress Operator.

 If you want to customize the default ingress router you have to make it unmanaged, thus all the changes will be not reconciliated by the Ingress Operator.